Krushna-Prasad-Sahoo/test-android/README.md

 3. Configured `Google Pixel 7` as my emulator.
 I downloaded `API 34` as my system image for the emulator.
 It was around 1.4 GB.
 And I noticed `Pixel 3a` was already available for me to use as emulator.

+---
+Day 02 (19th October 2023)

+1. In [this 2nd video](https://youtu.be/oUYgLzmUl0o?si=3twinfVD6-GQYVB_) I got a nice overview / structural and components understanding of the Android Studio.
+I checked them out myself in my system.
+Tried navigating all the buttons / getting ready to make hand dirty!!!